-The first blood transfusion was performed in the 17th century; however, since blood group distinction could not be made, mortality rates were high.
-Modern blood transfusion began with the discovery of blood groups in 1901 and the development of compatibility testing using the blood agglutination technique in 1907.
-Blood transfusion medicine evolved further with the separation and storage of blood components.1 approximately 250 mg of iron.2 One unit of PRBCs typically increases the Hb value by 1 g/dL and the hematocrit by 3%.
+The first blood transfusion was performed in the 17th century; however, since blood group distinction could not be made, mortality rates were high .Modern blood transfusion began with the discovery of blood groups in 1901 and the development of compatibility testing using the blood agglutination technique in 1907.
+Blood transfusion medicine evolved further with the separation and storage of blood components (1).

 Different components such as packed red blood cells (PRBCs), individual factor concentrates, fresh frozen plasma (FFP), platelet concentrates, and cryoprecipitate began to be used separately.
-A single PRBC unit is approximately 350 mL and contains
+A single packed red blood cell unit is approximately 350 mL and contains approximately 250 mg of iron (2).
+One unit of packed red blood cells typically increases the hemoglobin value by 1 g/dL and the hematocrit by 3%.

 Platelet transfusion is useful in cases of platelet deficiency or dysfunction.
-FFP transfusion is effective in managing coagulation factor deficiencies in bleeding patients.
-Cryoprecipitate is administered in cases of dysfibrinogenemia or fibrinogen deficiency, particularly during bleeding episodes or acute disseminated intravascular coagulation.3 Anemia is defined as a Hb value of less than 12 g/dL in women.
+Fresh frozen plasma (FFP) transfusion is effective in managing coagulation factor deficiencies in bleeding patients.
+Cryoprecipitate is administered in cases of dysfibrinogenemia or fibrinogen deficiency, particularly during bleeding episodes or acute disseminated intravascular coagulation (3).

+Anemia is defined as a hemoglobin value of less than 12 g/dL in women.
 It is important to consider symptoms in cases where the patient is actively bleeding or has an acute onset of hemorrhage.
 Cardiac and vasoactive changes due to acute blood loss begin after approximately 20% of the blood volume is lost.
-Transfusion is
+Transfusion is indicated for bleeding patients with hemoglobin levels less than 8 g/dL, accompanied by symptoms such as tachycardia, weakness, and dyspnea on exertion (4).